oss-aspen/8Knot/new_fig_guidance.md

 any of your own development work.
 There are few "gotchas" but some are unavoidable.
 A recommended way of doing this is to start by looking at /pages/overview.py.
 This file sketches the markup of the Overview page.
-You'll see that we import the files that have the appropriate callback functions for the pages's figures from /pages/visualizations/overview/.
+You'll see that we import the files that have the appropriate callback functions for the pages' figures from /pages/visualizations/overview/.
 In this respect, we aim to isolate larger logical "chunks" of our application- the page's structure is higher in the hierarchy, and individual visualizations are imported and further organized below.